1414C/sqac/README.md

 Consider saving all time as UTC
 Consider converting all time reads as Local
 This is not perfect, as hand-written SQL will not pass the requests through the CrudInfo conversions.
 Problem.

+- HDB ExistsTable should include SCHEMA field in selection?